karriereat/mocky/readme.md

 The key of each request definition is the route (e.g. `/users`).
 Each request definitions must define a `content-type` and a `mock` field.
 The mock field is a reference to the mock data file to deliver.

 ### Mock Data
 A mock data file contains an array of mock responses.
 Each mock response must have a `status` and a `response` field.
-The `status` field defines the HTTP status code and the `response` field the api response in json format.
+The `status` field defines the HTTP status code and the `response` field the API response in json format.

 Use `example/mocks/users/list-users.json` as a reference.